ParamThakkar123/Logithon-AI-Hack/README.md

 7.Acknowledgements and Resource
 ##  About the project
 This project makes a smart system for getting answers to text questions.
-People type their questions and the system uses the LLAMA-13B  model to give good answers.
+People type their questions and the system uses the LLAMA-13B  model to give answers.
 ## Tech Stack
 #### WEB Technologies
     Next.js